 Chapter 1.
-An Introduction - ASEAN Organization and the Integration
+An Introduction - The Organization of ASEAN

 1.1.
-General Background
+General Background of Research[1]

-Before the establishment of ASEAN in 1967, there were many failed attempts for grouping in the Southeast Asia.
+Before the establishment of ASEAN in 1967, there were many attempts for forming a bloc in the Southeast Asia but unsuccessful.
 In the year 1954, the Philippines, South Korea, and Japan were pushed by the United States to establish a security alliance organization namely the Organization of Southeast Asia Treaty.
-In the year 1961, the Southeast Asia Association was established by Thailand, Malaysia, the Philippines, and Indonesia.
-Later, in the year 1963, the stillborn Maphilindo was formed by the Philippines, Indonesia, and Malaysia.
-Yet, the foresaid attempts were unsuccessful.
+In the year 1961, the Southeast Asia Association was initiated by Thailand, Malaysia, the Philippines, and Indonesia.
+Later, in the year 1963, the stillborn Organization of Maphilindo was attempted by the Philippines, Indonesia, and Malaysia.2 Nevertheless, the foresaid attempts were unsuccessful.

-Finally, the creation of ASEAN was decided by the domino consequence threat after victory of the socialist in Vietnam by the endorsing of the ASEAN Declaration in 1967 (also, the declaration is recognized as the Bangkok Declaration).
+Finally, the creation of ASEAN was decided, because of the threat of domino consequence after victory of the socialist in Vietnam, by the endorsing of the ASEAN Declaration in 1967 (the declaration is also known as the Bangkok Declaration).
 This ASEAN Declaration did not intend to create a common market nor mentioned the economic cooperation.
-Initially, ASEAN priorities aimed at diplomacy and policy cooperation and laid down a framework to deal with territory disputes resolution and to steady relationships among the member states after Post-Vietnam War.
+Initially, ASEAN priorities aimed at diplomacy and policy cooperation and laid down a framework to deal with territory disputes resolution and to steady relationships among the member states after Post-Vietnam War.3

-After the Vietnamese threat faded away, ASEAN recognized an importance in the economic issues, and it launched number of small cooperation mechanisms.
-During the end of decade of the 1980s to the beginning of the 1990s, they were motivated by external evolutions to propose for establishing an free trade zone, where the ASEAN Free Trade Area (AFTA) was finally established in the year 1992.
+After the Vietnamese threat faded away, ASEAN has recognized an importance in the economic issues, and it launched number of small cooperation mechanisms.
+During the end of decade of the 1980s to the beginning of the 1990s, they were motivated by external evolutions to propose for establishing a free trade zone, where the ASEAN Free Trade Area (AFTA) was finally established in the year 1992.
 Moreover, the Asian crisis in 1997 did not stop the endeavor of ASEAN to launch regional integration, and on December 15th, 1997, the ASEAN Vision 2020 was affirmed for further at the 2nd ASEAN Informal